rust-lang/rust/doc/tutorial.md

 let y = if x { foo() } else { bar() };
 ~~~

-This may sound a bit intricate, but it is super-useful, and it will
+This may sound a intricate, but it is super-useful and will grow on you.
-grow on you (hopefully).

 ## Types